Adopt, Adopting a Bulgarian infant or child. Bulgaria adoption program.

 Program and Process

 Our Bulgarian child adoption program offers many options for parents.
 Approximate time frames to complete an adoption greatly depend on the child you desire to adopt.
 In essence, families expecting to adopt younger and healthier children can anticipate a longer process and families adopting older children, or children with special needs, can expect a shorter process.
-Typically for a relatively healthy child under the age of four, parents should expect the process to take at least two years from the point of dossier registration with the MOJ.
+Typically for a relatively healthy child under the age of four, parents should expect the process to take at least four years from the point of dossier registration with the MOJ.

 Hopscotch will guide client families in preparing the notarized and apostilled dossier as well as provide required Hague training, referral counseling, and travel assistance.
 Once Hopscotch receives the completed dossier, we will send the dossier to the Foundation and the Foundation submits the dossier to the Ministry of Justice, resulting in registration of your dossier among other waiting families.
 Then the referral is assigned by the government of Bulgaria.
-Referral information is provided to the family by the Foundation via Hopscotch.
+Referral information is provided to the family by the Foundations via Hopscotch.
 Once Hopscotch receives referral documents from the Foundation, you may review the information and we urge you to consult with an International Adoption Specialist Pediatrician.
 If you accept the referral, your acceptance request is sent back to Bulgaria and, if approved, more information on the child will be provided to you if necessary.
 Next, you will be invited to Bulgaria, for an approximately 7 business day trip, to meet your referred child and decide to formally accept the referral.
 In some cases this trip can be waived, but Hopscotch recommends that each family strongly consider this step in preparing for your adoption and bonding process.
 All documents pertaining to your acceptance or declination will be submitted by your in-country coordinator to the Bulgarian Ministry of Justice.
 After your decision has been made, you will return home while the adoption is finalized by the MOJ and the court in Bulgaria.
 All decisions are made by the Bulgarian authorities, and your interests will be represented by our partner Foundation’s attorney.
-Then you will be invited for your second trip of approximately 7 business days, which is scheduled roughly four to six months after the first trip.
+Then you will be invited for your second trip of approximately 12 business days, which is scheduled roughly four to six months after the first trip.
 Once you are notified to return to Bulgaria to finalize your adoption, appointments will be secured for your child to have a US embassy panel physician’s medical examination and to apply for your child’s HR-3 or HR-4 visa.

 Bulgaria shares borders with Serbia, Macedonia, Romania, Greece, and Turkey.
 Two mountain ranges and two great valleys mark the topography of Bulgaria, a country the size of Tennessee and situated on the Black Sea.
 The Maritsa is Bulgaria's principal river, and the Danube also flows through the country.
 Interestingly, Bulgaria has dominated the world market of rose oil so precious to the perfume industry for many years.
 The rose-growing area between Klisura and Kazanlak produces seventy percent of the world’s attar - or extract - of roses.
 Considering that perfumeries’ pay more than $45 million a year for this, it’s not surprising that roses are known as "Bulgaria’s gold".
 Bulgarians are warm and hearty people, renowned for their hospitality to foreigners, famous for their respect and good will toward their guests and visitors.
 They are ready to open their hospitable doors to those willing to share the rich traditions and folklore, agricultural activities, preserved old crafts, and delicious and varied local cuisine.